 On the side, we have the sidewall.
 Most repairs are limited to the tread area.
 You should observe the size of the puncture – those beyond ¼ in diameter should be avoided.

 Sidewall Tire Damage

-If you experience a sidewall tire damage.
-It’s not recommended to either drive with your car or repair the tire.
-When you have a sidewall tire damage, it’s recommended to replace the tire.
+If you experience sidewall tire damage, it’s not recommended to either drive with your car or repair the tire.
+When you have sidewall tire damage, it’s recommended to replace the tire.

 The materials used to make the sidewall are softer than the tread.
 The purpose of the sidewall is to provide a smooth ride by absorbing shock.
 The rule in tire repair is that whenever you have a puncture on the sidewall – no matter how small – you will be forced to purchase a new tire.
 The sidewall puncture often expands and can cause serious accidents if repaired.

 If you are looking for a new tire, you can check out this tire review here of the best all-season tires.

 After observing your flat tire and realize that you have multiple punctures each more than 16 inches apart, then it is time to purchase a new tire.

 There are moments when the driver notices that they have a flat tire but decide to drive on with it to the next service station.
 Once you get to a safe place, dismount the tire from the rim and inspect it.
 If you have ridden on the flat tire for long distances, you will notice and erosion of the outer and inner rubber.